stonefarmer9/grids/README.md

       - 3 Row Lines = 2 full rows!
   - Added Border radius 8px to make curve
   - Added grid-column/row-gap of 10px & 5px.
+  - N.B black border at top is from chrome browser NOT css.

 2.